I’ve talked before on the blog about why we recommend replacing a cast iron sewer system instead of making repairs.

 And while that is still our recommendation, we have shifted our policy since publishing that post regarding cast iron repairs.

 Why We Recommend Replacing Cast Iron Sewer Pipes

-Let me quickly go over why this is our recommendation.
+Let me quickly go over why we recommend replacement instead of making repairs.

 Cast iron pipes were designed to last for about 50 years.
 And that’s in an optimistic and ideal situation.
 For the most part, the last houses with underslab cast iron sewer pipes in the Dallas/Fort Worth area were built around 1985.

 However, by then many houses were being built with PVC sewer pipes.
 So most houses with cast iron plumbing were built before 1980.
 Meaning most people’s cast iron systems in the North Texas area are more than 35 years old.